cando/slides/presentations/programming_with_algebra/index.md

 - bind: connect the output of one computation to a function that consumes the output and then returns another computation.

 It's just that a lot of common, useful computations follow the pattern of performing sequences of tiny computations on values.
 And that's what bind let you do.
 They let you build up useful, complex computations.
 Here's where it gets cool.
-Different monads offer different kinds of environments in which to interpret the computations that you construct.
+Different monads offer different kinds of environments/side effects in which to interpret the computations that you construct.

 For example, the State monad lets you perform computations within an environment in which each computation has access to some blob of state.